“By creating lifelong connections, children and youth in care will be proud of who they are, who their families are, and where they come from.”

 By maintaining family, culture and community ties, kinship care helps children and youth through the experience of being out of their parental home and is also less disruptive for children and youth.

 Permanency planning is finding legal out-of-care living arrangements for the children and youth in care, such as aunts, uncles, grandparents and other extended family.

-The family finder will complete an extensive search for the child or youth’s extended family, and begin connecting them back to their families, community, and culture.
-The family finder will search for placements with extended family prior to the child entering care as well as finding placements for the children and youth who are currently in care.
+The Family Finder will complete an extensive search for the child or youth’s extended family, and begin connecting them back to their community and culture.
+The Family Finder will search for placements with extended family prior to the child entering care as well as finding placements for the children and youth who are currently in care.